 This is the perfect “seed set” for your kitchen from FineDine.

-It doesn’t include everything you’ll ever need, like some of these 20 or more piece sets, but that’s not its purpose.
+It doesn’t include everything you’ll ever need, like zesters, jar openers or these 20 or more piece sets, but that’s not its purpose because items like butter dishes and measuring spoons are not included in the purpose of this set.
 It give you everything you need to start cooking now, on simple dishes, and then add onto it later as needed.